JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

 Civilization is surely "forging out these strong, noble and experienced characters between the anvils of necessity and the hammers of anguish...those characters worthy of cosmic citizenship.

-## VII.
-THE PRICE OF SURVIVAL
+### VII.
+The Price of Survival

 To pass the test of time and win the ward of eternity...that is the question!
 The way to do this is not quite clear to me.
 I have accepted the thesis that survival is hard, difficult and challenging.
 I can restate some of the very pertinent quotations from the papers concerning survival.
 As to everyone's own individual status this must be settled in their own hearts, their problems must be resolved in their own minds, it is these personal attitudes that will eventually immortalize their own souls.
 (I do not believe one can save another's soul, this is up to the person himself).
 Soul saving may seem to be an honorable pasttime, but I will repeat my impression that the door to eternal life is narrow and may have a sign on it...this sign might say:

-> ENTRANCE TO ETERNITY
+ENTRANCE TO ETERNITY

->
-> - No Trespassing
+- No Trespassing
-> - No Loitering
+- No Loitering
-> - No Soliciting
+- No Soliciting
-> - Panty-Waists Keep Out
+- Panty-Waists Keep Out
-> - We Do Not Recognize Spoon-Fed Applicants
+- We Do Not Recognize Spoon-Fed Applicants

 I feel the difficulty of survival should not discourage those who really seek entrance through this door...